 Using a modified "cgf to npy" pipeline, the runtime for the pipeline with the 10 test datasets was 8min.
 The requested machine was 16 cores with "

 ramMin: 100000 (100G+?), so a rough estimate of the amortized cost is ~15min.

 The npy conversion will not scale as it requires all CGF and resulting npy arrays to fit into memory.
 I'm going to move on and we can come back to it later when we run into the scaling issues.

-#8 Updated by Abram Connelly almost 2 years ago
+#8 Updated by Abram Connelly over 3 years ago

 There was an error when trying to tie the different pieces of the pipeline together.
 While trying to do the SGLF creation by using a multistep pipeline that first joined a FastJ directory array into directory then 'chunked' paths as input to the SGLF creation, the pipeline failed with no discernible error message in the logs.
 Some portions of the 'scatter' pipeline would succeed and others would be 'cancelled' with no clear indication why.

 Running each step of the pipeline individually would succeed but as soon as they were chained together, they would fail.

 After talking to Jiayong, he suggested adding

 --submit-runner-ram 10000 to increase the runner ram which seemed to work.